sgunpreetsandhu01/sgunpreetsandhu01/README.md

 # Hi there, I'm Gunpreet Singh 👋

-I'm a Data Scientist passionate about NLP, machine learning, and solving real-world problems using AI.
+I'm a Data Scientist, passionate about NLP, machine learning, and solving real-world problems using AI.
 I specialize in building powerful ML pipelines with LangChain, LLMs, and cutting-edge frameworks like Tensorflow.

 ---